-G20 selfie standee, banners and flags: Kashmir University decks up for Y20 event
+G20 Selfie standee, banners and flags: Kashmir University decks up for Y20 event

-Srinagar, May 10: An acrylic selfie standee of G20 logo, banners of G20 countries and colourful flex hoardings displaying the rich heritage of Jammu and Kashmir are among key attractions at the University of Kashmir as the varsity readies to hold the mega Y20 consultation meet on climate change under India’s G20 presidency on Thursday.
+Srinagar, May 10: An acrylic selfie standee of G20 logo, banners of G20 Countries and colourful flex hoardings displaying the rich heritage of Jammu and Kashmir are among key attractions at the University of Kashmir as the Varsity readies to hold the mega Y20 Consultation meet on climate change under India’s G20 Presidency on Thursday, May 11.

-The historic event, to be inaugurated by Lieutenant Governor, Manoj Sinha, who is the Chancellor of the University, at the sprawling Convocation Complex also includes a mega sustainability exhibition showcasing J&K’s bouquet of arts, crafts, traditional livelihood practices and scientific innovations.
+The historic event, to be inaugurated by Honourable Lieutenant Governor, Shri Manoj Sinha, who is the Chancellor of the University, at the sprawling Convocation Complex also includes a mega Sustainability Exhibition showcasing J&K’s bouquet of arts, crafts, traditional livelihood practices and scientific innovations.

 Vice-Chancellor Prof Nilofer Khan said the event is a great opportunity for youth to showcase their determination to fight climate change.
 She said the Sustainability Exhibition will showcase the innovations of our talented youth and their passion to join the country’s mission to promote entrepreneurship and startups.